x

 Vintage 2013

-The 20% drop in exchange rates between the Australian Dollar and the Euro over the last year will make the 2013 more expensive that the better 2012 and 2011 vintages.
-Unfortunately this will have a significant impact on market opportunities in Australia.
-It is unlikely the Chateau owners will drop their prices significantly enough to make this campaign worthwhile.
-The drop in demand from China and the “pipeline” full in other markets will result in sluggish sales across the world.
-Although this year’s primeur campaign will test the resilience of the traditional Bordeaux wine trade, there is still an impressive level of optimism.
-I think everyone is looking forward to moving on from the 2013 vintage.
-On the other hand this is the type of vintage, with a touch of bottle age, that could reappear in a more favourable light in a few years time.
+The 20% drop in Australian dollar to euro exchange rates over the past year will make the 2013 more expensive than the best vintages 2012 and 2011.
+Unfortunately, this will have a significant impact on market opportunities in Australia .
+It is unlikely that the castle owners will lower their prices enough to make this campaign worthwhile.
+Falling demand from China and a full pipeline to other markets will lead to sluggish sales across the world.
+Although this year's primeur campaign will test the resilience of the traditional Bordeaux wine trade, there is still an impressive level of optimism.
+I think everyone is looking forward to moving on after the 2013 vintage.
+On the other hand, it's the type of vintage, with a hint of bottle age, that could re-emerge in a more favorable light in a few years.

 by ANDREW CAILLARD MW